Frédéric Johais

-Frédéric Johais

 Frédéric Michel Henry Johais (born 15 September 1980, in Tours, France) is a French racing driver.
 He has worked in the Las Vegas-based racing school, Exotics Racing, since 2013.

 Racing career

-Johais began his racing career of karting from 1991 to 1999, where he competed at a world-class level in the Karting World Championship alongside notable drivers such as Fernando Alonso, Kimi Räikkönen, and Heikki Kovalainen.
+Johais raced in karting from 1991 to 1999, reaching a world-class level in the Karting World Championship in 1999, while he was racing alongside Fernando Alonso, Kimi Räikkönen and Heikki Kovalainen.

 2000

-In 2000, Johais transitioned to auto racing and participated in the Citroën Saxo Cup.
-Despite a crash during his second race in Nogaro, he managed to achieve a podium finish at the end of the season in the Junior category, securing 11th place overall (5th in Junior) and earning the title of Rookie of the Year.
+In 2000, Johais made his start in auto racing through the Citroën Saxo Cup.
+Despite a crash at the start of his second race in Nogaro, he finished 11th overall (5th in Junior) and was named Rookie of the Year.

-The following year, Frederic participated in two championships: the Citroen Saxo Cup and the French Formula Renault 2000 Championship.
-In the Saxo Cup, he finished 3rd overall after claiming victory in one race and won the title in the Junior Category.
-However, his season in Formula Renault was challenging due to budget constraints, resulting in his best result being 15th place at the Renault International Finals in Estoril.
+In 2001, Frederic competed in the Citroen Saxo Cup and the French Formula Renault 2000 Championship, sharing the car with Patrick Pilet.
+In the Saxo Cup, he finished third overall after winning one race, and picked up the title in the Junior Category.
+In Formula Renault, he had a rough season with a small budget and saw his best result in Estoril at the Renault International Finals (15th).

 2002

-In 2002, thanks to Bernard Simmenauer, he moved up to the French FFSA GT Championship with the Porsche 996 GT3 RS in the McDonald's Racing Team, alongside Jean Louis Miloe.
-After finishing in the top 5 during the season start, Johais was forced to stop at the middle of the season due to a lack of money.
-To finish his season, he raced in a go kart, finishing runner up in the French endurance championship and 2nd at Le Mans 24 hours race.
+In 2002, thanks to Bernard Simmenauer, Johais moved up to the French FFSA GT Championship with the Porsche 996 GT3 RS in the McDonald's Racing Team, alongside Jean Louis Miloe.
+After finishing in the top-five during the season start, Johais was forced to stop at the middle of the season due to a lack of money.
+To finish his season, he raced in a go kart, finishing runner up in the French endurance championship and second at Le Mans 24 hours race.

 2003

-In 2003, he raced a Porsche 996 GT3 for a Cup alongside Thierry Rabineau for Nourry Competition in the French GT3 Championship, finishing 4th overall with four podiums and two pole positions.
+In 2003, Johais raced a Porsche 996 GT3 for a Cup alongside Thierry Rabineau for Nourry Competition in the French GT3 Championship, finishing fourth overall with four podiums and two pole positions.